viewthespace/presentational-component-testing/README.md

 # Serving

-Serve application with ./serve (assumes Ruby is installed).
+Serve application with `./serve` then visit `localhost:8000` in a browser (assumes Ruby is installed).

 # Testing